jelimoore/pimote/README.md

 # PiMote

 The Raspberry Pi Web-based universal remote.
-A small project I worked on my summer break.
+Takes advantage of LIRC, PHP, and LigHTTPD

 To install, read INSTALLING and follow the instructions